 Pursuant to the Third Amended and Restated SVB Loan Agreement, the Company obtained a term loan ("SVB Term Loan") for \$35.0 million.
 Total proceeds from the SVB Term Loan were used to pay off the loan agreement with Biopharma Secured Investments III Holdings Cayman LP ("Pharmakon"), totaling \$35.8 million.
-The Company will make interest-only payments through October 31, 2020, followed by 36 monthly payments of principal plus interest on the SVB Term Loan.
+The Company made interest-only payments through October 31, 2020.
+Beginning in November 2020, the Company began monthly payments of principal plus interest, which will continue through October 31, 2024.
 Interest charged on the SVB Term Loan will be the greater of (a) a floating rate based on the "Prime Rate" published by The Wall Street Journal minus 0.75%, or (b) 4.25%.

 Under the Third Amended and Restated SVB Loan Agreement, the Company may borrow, repay, and reborrow under a revolving credit line, but not in excess of the maximum loan amount of \$25.0 million, which includes an \$11.0 million standby letter of credit sublimit availability.
 In October 2018, a \$6.9 million standby letter of credit was obtained in connection with a lease for the Company's San Francisco headquarters.
 Any principal amount outstanding under the Third Amended and Restated SVB Loan Agreement revolving credit line shall bear interest at an amount that is the greater of (a) a floating rate per annum equal to the rate published by The Wall Street Journal as the "Prime Rate" or (b) 5.00%.
 The Company may borrow up to 75% of eligible accounts receivable, up to the maximum of \$25.0 million.
-As of March 31, 2020, no amount was outstanding under the revolving credit line.

 The Third Amended and Restated Loan Agreement requires the Company to maintain a minimum consolidated liquidity ratio or minimum adjusted Earnings Before Interest, Tax, Depreciation, and Amortization during the term of the loan facility.
 In addition, the SVB Loan Agreement contains customary affirmative and negative covenants and events of default.
-The Company was in compliance with loan covenants as of March 31, 2020.
+The Company was in compliance with loan covenants as of September 30, 2021.
 The obligations under the Third Amended and Restated Loan Agreement are collateralized by substantially all assets of the Company.